USDAForestService/NRM-Grants-Agreements/README.md

 ## Local development
 We use pipenv to sandbox our prototypes.
 If you've developed with pipenv before, you should be able to `pipenv install django` and be up and running locally.
 If you haven't, then [this may be a useful starter guide](https://djangoforbeginners.com/initial-setup/).

+Locally, you can run the basic [Django runserver](https://docs.djangoproject.com/en/3.1/ref/django-admin/#runserver).
+You will need to run `python manage.py migrate` to intialize a local sqlite db.